EnigmaCurry/d.rymcg.tech/README.md

 its own `docker-compose.yaml` and `.env-dist` sample config file.
 This structure allows you to pick and choose which services you wish to enable.
 You may also integrate your own external Docker Compose projects into this framework.

-All apps can be secured with the self-hosted authentication and authorization middlewares (OAuth2 with Gitea and/or basic auth).
+All (http) apps are secured with automatic Lets Encrypt TLS certificates, along with configurable self-hosted authentication middleware (OAuth2 with Gitea and/or HTTP Basic auth), as well as user group authorization middlewares.
+Even non-http apps may be secured with the optional VPN (Wireguard) support.

 Each project has a `Makefile` to simplify configuration, installation, and maintainance tasks.
 The setup for any sub-project is as easy as